 - Flora Copeman, aged 35, who landed in Toronto, Canada, in 1918

-- Frances Copeman, aged 5, who emigrated to Toronto, Canada, in 1918
+- Frances Copeman, aged 5, who immigrated to Toronto, Canada, in 1918

-- Muriel Copeman, aged 2, who emigrated to Toronto, Canada, in 1918
+- Muriel Copeman, aged 2, who immigrated to Toronto, Canada, in 1918

 Contemporary Notables of the name Copeman (post 1700)